structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 Shows an element selected by a CSS selector by removing its `hidden` class.
 The element is hidden again after 5 seconds.
 You need to define the `hidden` class in your CSS, for example with `display: none`.

-You can specify multiple selectors separated by commas – each selector is processed separately.
+You can specify multiple selectors separated by commas - each selector is processed separately.
 Note that for each selector, only the first matching element is shown.
 If you use a class selector like `.my-dialog` and multiple elements have this class, only the first one will be displayed.

->**Note:** This option does not have access to the result data – it simply shows and hides the element.
+This option does not have access to the result data - it simply shows and hides the element.
 Result placeholders like `{result.id}` are not available in the selector.

 ### Custom Dialog Element Defined by Linked Element